 -Consider Best Practice Inspection Procedures and the potential for unidentified deterioration

--How to scan, search and identify components related to visual inspection task and to correctly identify and locate defects.
+-How to scan, search and identify components related to visual inspection tasks and to correctly identify and locate defects.

 -How to engage with the intensive inspection programs required for older aircraft.